 What is the dua of the oppressed?

-One supplication that the oppressed person may recite is: Allahumma-nsurni ‘ala man zalamani, which means: O Allah, grant me Your help against the one who has oppressed me.
+One supplication the oppressed person can recite is: Allahumma-nsurni ‘ala man zalamani, which means: O Allah, grant me Your help against the one who has oppressed me.

 How do you recite the dua of the oppressed in Arabic?

-When should you make the prayer of the oppressed?
+When should the supplication of the oppressed be made?

-The prayer of the oppressed can be made at any time, especially after prayer, during the night, when suffering injustice or when a person feels the need to ask Allah for justice and protection.
+The supplication of the oppressed can be made at any time, especially after prayer, during the night, when injustice is suffered or when the person feels the need to ask Allah for justice and protection.

 Is the dua of the oppressed answered?

 Islam gives great importance to the supplication of the oppressed.
-However, the believer should keep trust in Allah, because the response may come in different forms and at the time chosen by Allah.
+However, the believer should keep trusting Allah, because the response may come in different forms and at the time Allah chooses.

 Can I make a supplication against injustice in English?

-Yes, you may ask Allah for justice in English.
-However, learning the supplications in Arabic helps preserve their wording and allows you to better understand their religious meaning.
+Yes, it is possible to ask Allah for justice in English.
+However, learning supplications in Arabic helps preserve their wording and understand their religious meaning more deeply.

-What should I ask Allah when I am a victim of injustice?
+What should I ask Allah for when I am facing injustice?

-You may ask Allah for justice, protection, peace of heart, patience, truth and a favorable way out.
-You should avoid asking for something unjust or excessive.
+You can ask Allah for justice, protection, peace of heart, patience, truth and a favorable way out.
+It is important to avoid asking for anything unjust or excessive.

 Conclusion